 Since all batteries have a bare minimum Terminal Voltage that you should NEVER discharge below, we will need to assure that the Battery Bank never discharges below that point.
 The rule is to NEVER let a 12-volt string discharge below 11-volts or permanant damage WILL occur!
 So we will keep the batteries charged using two methods.
 First, the FREE method, and that is to use an array of Solar Panels combined with a Solar Charge Controller which will keep the battery bank topped off at between 13.5 and 14.4 volts.
 This keeps everything running and provides a charge (or re-charge) to the batteries whenever we have sunlight.
 More on that, later.

 In my basement office and combined Ham Radio Shack, are my battery bank and much of my Ham Radio equipment.
 The batteries are close to the Ham Radio equipment because they are the largest current hog, or LOAD, that are ever put on the batteries.
 While transmitting I will typically draw anywhere between 5 and 20 Amps.
 So cabling is kept as short as possible to reduce what are called "IR Losses" (the voltage droped across the resistance of the wire).
+More on that later.

 For the same reason, the Charger is kept close to the battery bank.
 The Charger is a simple Astron RM-12A 12-volt 12-amp (144 watt) rack-mount power supply.
-This supply is able to keep the battery bank State of Charge topped off sufficiently while a number of radios are turned on or in use, and some lighting loads are also in use.
+This supply is able to keep the battery bank State of Charge topped off sufficiently while a number of radios are turned on or in use, and some loads for lighting are also in use.
 This has served me well as my "Shack" power source for many many years.

 The backup charger is *rarely* ever turned on, but is ready in case there has not been sufficient

-Then if you still don't have a clear weather day, you can always resort to turning on the Backup Charger
+to recharge them.
+Then if you still don't have a clear weather day, you can always resort to turning

 Solar (PV) Panels:

 The primary source of power comes from an array of solar panels, also known as "PV" or Photo Voltaic cells.
 The panels I am using are flexible (Amorphouse) rather than the typical glass/fixed panels.
 Each strip has 22 cells and can produce a maximum of 128 watts.
 They are 19-feet long and 16-inches wide and have an adhesive backing as they were intended to be installed in the troughs of metal roofing.
 These are not the most efficient per square foot, but the price was right - and I have plenty of roof space to fill.
 The PVL-128 has an "Open Circuit" voltage of 33 volts.
-This is the voltage the panel can output under no load.
+This is the voltage the panel will output under no load.
 When matching a Charge Controller with your panels you MUST not exceded the maximum input voltage for the charger!
 You must also not excede the maximum input current.
 So PLAN your installation accordingly.

 You must understand that *efficiency* per square foot is ONLY important if you have very limited square footage to install panels on.
 I have an abundance of South-facing roof on both my garage and my home, and I can place "racks" in my side yard, if necessary.
 So efficiency per square foot wasn't my concern, but money out of pocket to get this project started, was!